The 2024-25 application cycle is now closed

 Medical School: Norton College of Medicine at SUNY Upstate Medical University, MD, ’25

-As a first-generation college and medical student, Vanessa is very excited to be a third-year student at SUNY Upstate Medical University.
-Raised by her family who immigrated from El Salvador during the Civil War, Vanessa has assisted them as their translator in the doctor’s office.
-These experiences taught her the need for Latinx representation in the medical field, as so few doctors can properly communicate with Spanish-speaking patients, creating misunderstanding and a lack of trust.
+As a first-generation college and medical student with Salvadorian roots, Vanessa is very excited to be a fourth-year student at SUNY Upstate Medical University.
+Vanessa has had various life experiences that informed her of the need for Latinx representation in the medical field.
 In college, Vanessa volunteered through several programs, including the NYC Cornell Cooperative Extension office, where she visited neighborhoods located in food deserts to teach children about healthy nutrition and exercise, and provided free food to take home with recipes to share with their families.
-She hopes to become a pediatrician for children who live in underserved Latinx communities while implementing public health initiatives to improve the overall health of the community.
+She hopes to become a pediatrician for children who live in medically underserved Latinx communities while implementing public health initiatives to improve the overall health of the community.

 Danya Contreras